"They sought to create a tightly entangled web that even to this day continues to hold strong with the lies that were used to weave it."

 "I Won!
 After eight years, and all of the work, and aggravation, I won!"

 I was elated, overjoyed at the prospects of what the morning would bring!
 I arrived at the office on time.
 I was escorted into a room by two armed guards.
-I was also allowed to bring a specialist in handwriting, and ink analyst in with me to look at the document.
+I was also allowed to bring a specialist in handwriting and ink analyst in with me to look at the document.

 My birth name was also tampered with, I was devastated.
 I did find it a very interesting coincidence that the name Remilda was so closely related to the name Matilda, which was not only John Dodge's wife's name but also their daughter France's middle name?
 I was able to obtain a copy of the document, which clearly shows all of its many discrepancies.
 The document was so sloppily altered that it would be impossible not to pick up all the alterations with the naked eye.

-The expert report stated "the ink was that of a ballpoint pen, and that it had been erased by a normal #2 pencil eraser in several areas.
+The expert submitted his report and stated "the ink was that of a ballpoint pen, and that it had been erased by a normal #2 pencil eraser in several areas.
 The erased areas could be seen with the naked eye.
-Other letters were visible under the recorded information, much of which one could see with the naked eye.
+Other letters were visible under the recorded information, again, much of which one could see with the naked eye.

 The document had been most certainly tampered with."
 (Please see above document)